 After you consume alcohol, some traces of the alcohol may remain in the linings of your mouth.
 This leads to residual mouth alcohol, which may lead to elevated BAC results.
 The Breath test detects the residual mouth alcohol even if the alcohol is not yet absorbed in your bloodstream.
 You may challenge the BAC results if you suspect that the high results were due to mouth alcohol.

-Contact an Orange County DUI Defense Attorney near Me
+Contact an Orange County DUI Attorney Near Me

 If your BAC exceeds the allowable limit of .08%, you will be guilty or liable of driving under the influence, according to California law.
 The consequences for this offense may include serving jail time, probation, fines, or suspension of your driver's license.
 You may also face other charges for underage DUI or commercial DUI, depending on your BAC.
 You can contact the Orange County DUI Defense Attorney Law Firm at 714-740-7866 and speak to one of our attorneys if you are facing DUI charges.